ALRW/dayAsADev/README.md

 How to follow this Course
 ------------------------

 Nothing in the course is designed as a trap.
-If you follow the material you should end the day with a working Minimum Viable Product website that can be deployed for the rest of the world to see!.
+If you follow the material you should end the day with a working Minimum Viable Product website that can be deployed for the rest of the world to see!
 There are only two rules:

- - **Type every line of code yourself.** While it can seem faster to copy and paste it stops your from learning what is going on.
+ - **Type every line of code yourself.** While it can seem faster to copy and paste it stops you from learning what's going on.
  - **You don't need to understand everything.** Understanding is vital but so is managing how much you need to know - there is only so much time in the day and we want to have a working website at the end of this particular day.
 It isn't possible to understand everything.

 What do I do if I get stuck